-Discussion: Residents sign an acknowledgment form confirming they have been provided information related to reporting.
+Discussion: Residents sign an acknowledgment form confirming they have been provided with information related to reporting.
 The Zero Tolerance Policy for Sexual Harassment and Sexual Abuse Acknowledgment, affirms that resident understands reporting allegations of sexual abuse.
 The statement encourages residents to report.
-They are advised they may report in person, in writing, or by telephone.
-They are told and understand too that resident or a third party may report allegations of sexual abuse or sexual harassment to the staff, facility managers, or the designated PERA coordinator.